genapiorg/genapi/docs/functions/openai-functions-with-climate-apis.md

 ## Simulating chat experience

 You can now simulate a chat experience within a notebook using the `genapi.chat` helper API.
-This helper API takes in the messages list and the function repository and returns a list of messages with the LLM responses.
+This helper API takes in the messages list and the function library and returns a list of messages with the LLM responses.
 Then the helper API `notebook.print_chat` can be used to print the chat experience within the notebook one cell at a time.

 ```python title="Initial user prompt"
 messages.append({"role": "user", "content": "What's the weather today?"})